 How to become an ultrasound technician for pregnancy

-To come an ultrasonography technician specializing in gestation, you must complete an accredited program in individual medical sonography and gain instrument in obstetric and gynecologic sonography.
+To come an ultrasonography technician specializing in gestation, you must complete an accredited program in individual medical sonographer and gain instrument in obstetric and gynecologic sonographer.
 On the job training may also be needed.

 Related Article: How Much Does A Vet Tech Make (Factors that Affect Salary)

 What type of ultrasound tech makes the most money?